 Amusement Rides and Devices In-service Inspection requires specific competencies to carry out inspections.
 You need to be a Professional Engineer or an Engineering Technologist to register on the NER or become Chartered in this area of practice.

 Asset management deals with the lifecycle management of physical assets to meet specified outcomes and achieve the greatest return.
-(This Area of Practice will be available soon)

 Biomedical engineering is the combination of design and problem-solving engineering skills in applying engineering principles and design concepts to medicine and biology for healthcare purposes.